Monday, 14 February 2011

 The village of Seend is situated on the A361 between Devizes and Trowbridge.

 I would venture this pretty little village could be forgiven if it were described as opulent, grandiose and maybe just a little ostentatious in its unabashed display of lavish 18th and 19th century manor houses, many of which are concealed behind towering walled enclosures.
-These beautiful buildings line the High Street, reminders of time when Wiltshire's thriving wool industry made fortunes for a lucky few.
+These beautiful buildings line the High Street, reminders of a time when Wiltshire's thriving wool industry made fortunes for a lucky few.

 Just off the High Street is a lane, some 200 yards long, that leads down to the 15th century (although it has Norman foundations) church of the Holy Cross.
 It is at the arched, rustic iron church gates, that a spectral funeral cortege, comprising of several individuals, ends its solemn procession.